Federalism in Nigeria: Causes for federalism

-The demand for the creation of newer states in Nigeria tends to emanate from sub-state groups, often ethnic- or tribal-interest groups, which accuse the current larger state governments of subverting or ignoring the interests and necessities of the more local regions.
-Nigeria also has power politically and economically the states have said.
+The demand for creating new states in Nigeria often originates from sub-state groups, typically ethnic or tribal-interest groups, which accuse larger state governments of undermining or neglecting the needs and interests of local regions.
+Additionally, these groups argue that political and economic power in Nigeria remains disproportionately centralised, a structure they claim necessitates further restructuring to address regional disparities.